-We could indicate some genuine similarities among the religions (e.g. moral law, which is covered only briefly), but certain others do that already–all religions are the same!
+We could indicate some genuine similarities among the religions (e.g. moral law, which is covered only briefly), but certain other writers do that already–all religions are the same!
 Not quite.

 As I see things, here are the main differences between Christianity and the other world religions.
 The goal here is not to be frivolously insulting towards them.
 Rather, let’s simply spell out the differences as coolly and objectively as we can.

 These differences are being played out in culture and quality of life, right before our eyes, in the spreading of religions, as we scan the globe.